China launches COVID-19 vaccination certificates for cross-border travel

 BEIJING, March 9 (Reuters) - China has launched a digital COVID-19 vaccination certificate for its citizens planning cross-border travels, joining other countries issuing similar documents as they seek ways to reopen their economies.

-The certificate issued by China will have details about the holder's COVID-19 vaccination information and coronavirus test results, the Department of Consular Affairs under China's foreign ministry said on its website.
+The certificate issued by China would have details about the holder's COVID-19 vaccination information and coronavirus test results, the Department of Consular Affairs under China's foreign ministry said on its website.

-It is not immediately clear with which countries China is talking to get its COVID-19 certificate recognised.
+It was not immediately clear with which countries China was talking to about getting its COVID-19 certificate recognised.

-China also has yet announced any relaxation of quarantine restrictions for people arriving in China who are vaccinated against COVID-19.
+China has not yet announced any relaxation of quarantine restrictions for people arriving in China who are vaccinated against COVID-19.

-Existing quarantine requirements should remain in place for people arriving in China, as it is possible that vaccinated people can still be infected by the virus, a spokesman with China's National Health Commission said in February.
-(Reporting by Roxanne Liu and Tony Munroe; Editing by Miyoung Kim and Michael Perry) ((hongkong.newsroom@thomsonreuters.com; （8610）6627-1277; Reuters Messaging: roxanne.liu@thomsonreuters.com)) Keywords: HEALTH CORONAVIRUS/CHINA CERTIFICATES
+The country's health authorities were studying issues including whether vaccinated travellers to China could be exempted from 14 days of quarantine, the state-owned Global Times reported on Tuesday, citing a person familiar with the matter.
+(Reporting by Roxanne Liu and Tony Munroe; Editing by Miyoung Kim, Michael Perry and Alex Richardson) ((hongkong.newsroom@thomsonreuters.com; （8610）6627-1277; Reuters Messaging: roxanne.liu@thomsonreuters.com)) Keywords: HEALTH CORONAVIRUS/CHINA CERTIFICATES (UPDATE 1)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.